 Why Hard Inquiries Affect Your Credit Score

-Hard inquiries, which are visible to lenders and creditors who access your credit reports, remain on your credit report for up to two years from the date they’re generated.
+Hard inquiries, which are visible to lenders and creditors who access your credit reports, remain on your credit profile for up to two years from the date they’re generated.
 After that, however, it only impacts your credit score for a few months, assuming you manage your other debt obligations responsibly and are no longer factored into your credit score after 12 months.

 How Often Can You Check Your Score Without Hurting It?

 You can check your credit score as many times as you’d like without hurting it.
 In fact, doing so often is actually recommended to keep tabs on your credit health.
 Plus, you’ll have knowledge of any issues with your credit reports sooner than later and can file disputes promptly with the lender, creditor or credit bureau(s) reporting the inaccurate information if needed.

 If you’re planning to apply for credit soon, it’s also best to check your credit score in advance.
 That way, you’ll avoid any surprises and can file disputes or work towards improving your credit score before applying to boost your approval odds and position yourself to qualify for better financing terms.